The Hard Way or the Easy Way?

 - Selling your house – this may seem like the worst option, but again it could give you a clean start.

-It’s important to think ahead to what could happen in the next few years: more children/children leaving home? job insecurity/likely promotion? buying a house/retiring? inheriting money? interest rates going up? meeting a new partner?
+It’s important to think ahead to what could happen in the next few years: more children/children leaving home? could your job be affected by your debts? is your job insecure or might you get promoted? are you likely to retire or inherit money? meet a new partner?
+Interest rates are pretty much certain to go up!
 This may feel a lot like guesswork, but it’s better than just assuming your current situation will remain the same.

 If you haven’t yet reclaimed PPI, think about choosing a temporary DMP whilst you do so, as if you get a payout this may transform your options.